Changing Your Name during or after Divorce in Colorado

 How do you notify the DMV about your name change?

 Before changing your name with the DMV, you must file it with the SSA.
 You are required to notify the Department of Revenue within 30 days of changing your name due to a divorce.
 It takes the SSA at least 24 business hours to process changes.
-Once processed, visit your local DMV with proof of address documents along with a certified divorce decree ( JDF 1116 ) or certified court order of name change ( JDF 1825 ).

-How do change your passport?
+How do you change your passport?

 Most people seeking to change a passport should use the DS-82 form.
 Along with this form, submit certified documentation reflecting your name change.
 Note that you may need to use the DS-5504 form if one of these situations applies:

-- You changed your name less than one year since your passport was issued.
+- You changed your name less than one year since your passport was issued

-- Identifying information was printed incorrectly on your most recent passport.
+- Identifying information was printed incorrectly on your most recent passport

-- Your passport was limited to two years or less for a reason other than losing your passport multiple times or having a seriously damaged passport.
+- Your passport was limited to two years or less for a reason other than losing your passport multiple times or having a seriously damaged passport

 The cost varies depending on whether you are renewing the passport book or card.
 To complete this process, you can mail in your application with a check.